andyglow/scala-jsonschema/README.md

 }
 ```

-## Definitions/References
+## Definitions / References
-There are couple of ways to specify reference of schema.
+There is a couple of ways to specify reference of schema.
 1. It could be generated from type name (including type args)
 2. You can do it yourself.
 It is useful when you want to provide couple of schemas with same type but with different validation rules.